Vegan Butter (Nut Free Version Too!)

 - 1/2 cup soy milk, room temperature, see notes for subs

-- 1 cup refined coconut oil
+- 1 cup refined coconut oil, melted

 - 2 tablespoons neutral oil, such as sunflower oil, safflower oil, canola oil, or avocado oil